What personal information do we hold?

 How we do collect your personal information?

 We collect data when you correspond with us.
-This may be by post, telephone or email, on social media, in an online form or in another way.
+Information may be collected by post, telephone or email, on social media, in an online form or in another way.

 Why do we use your personal data?